Boosting thermalization of classical and quantum many-body systems: Spectral gap optimization

 \subsection{Symmetries}

-In many-body systems, determining the kinetic coefficients of a Lindbladian often involves numerous free parameters.
-Fortunately, the symmetries of the equilibrium state can help reduce these parameters, simplifying the optimization of Lindbladians.
+In many-body systems, determining the kinetic coefficients $\tilde{\gamma}_{i}$ of a Lindbladian often involves numerous free parameters.
+Fortunately, the symmetries of the thermal state can help reduce these parameters, simplifying the optimization of Lindbladians.
+To enhance the spectral gap $\Delta$, the symmetry group of the Lindbladian $\mathcal{D}$ must exactly match that of the thermal state $\boldsymbol{\rho}_\beta$.
+It can be neither larger nor smaller.